PaddlePaddle/PaddleCloud/doc/design/web.md

 Users can filter the list using:

-- status:  running/stoped/failed
+- status:  running/stopped/failed
 - time:    job start time
 - jobname: search by jobname

 Viewing job logs:

 Click the "log" button on the right of the job will pop up a console frame at the bottom of the page showing the tail of the job log, here shows the first pod's log.
-On the left side of pop up console frame, there should be a vertical list containing the list of pods, when click one of the pod, the console will show the log of it.
+On the left side of pop up console frame, there should be a vertical list containing the list of pods, then click one of the pod, the console will show it's log.

 ### Performance Monitoring